-Required Courses Credit-Hours Semester
+Required Courses Semester Credit-Hours

 Biological Sciences 6

 English 6

 Spanish 6

-Social Sciences or Humanities 6
+Social Sciences or Humanities s 6

 Mathematics 6

 Total 30

-Six credits in mathematics or three in mathematics and three in statistics are accepted.
+Six credits in mathematics or th nree in mathematics and

+three in statistics are accepted.

 - A grade point average of at least 2.00 in the required courses. - A grade point average of at least 2.30 in biological sciences and social sciences or humanities. - Interview with the faculty. - Fluency in Spanish and knowledge and comprehension of English.